Short answer: No it’s never too late to start working out!

 Priority is also proper form, full range of motion and control, to get the most out of every training and avoid injuries!

-Take rest only when you need.
+Take rest only when you need it.
 But try to be active that day.
 You can still do light training that day.

 It’s better to workout every day for 10-20, than to workout 3 times per week for 1-2 hours and to suddenly stop training because you didn’t develop a habit.